bluedragonz/server-shield/README.md

 easy to install, hard to mess up, and makes your server instantly and effortlessly resilient to many basic and advanced attacks.

-Installation is easy and automatic updates take care of the rest.
-IP address and ethernet interface are automatically detected.
+It's easy to maintain, automatically installs all dependencies, configures itself, and self-updates!
 Support for servers with multiple IP addresses will be added soon.

 Features